 First, head to the Wayback Machine, then enter the address of the site you want to check into the address bar on the site.

 When you click “Browse History,” the Wayback Machine will do a check to see if it can find logs of the website.
 If it does, it’ll display a calendar showing all the snapshots it has collected.
 Find the earliest possible date for a rough estimate of when the page was published; at the very least, you’ll know the page at least existed during that period!

 Using Carbon Dating the Web

 Carbon Dating the Web is a handy tool that gets a rough estimate of when the webpage was created.
-When its developers tested it on pages where the creation date was known, it had a 75% success rate when guessing when it was made.
+When its developers tested it on pages where the creation date was known, it had a 75 percent success rate when guessing when it was made.
 It’s very easy to use: simply plug the webpage’s URL into the box and click “Carbon Date!”

 The site will then give you an estimated creation date for the site you provided.

-You can even download the Carbon Dating the Web application for local use should you find yourself doing a lot of searches.
+You can even download the Carbon Dating the Web application for local use, should you find yourself doing a lot of searches.
 Just click the link on the site to download.